outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you-talent.md

 ---
 title: Other companies tech hiring processes are costing YOU talent
-description: The technical hiring process is critical for attracting  diverse and amazing applicants - but are you sabotaging your own recruitment efforts by using other people’s outdated processes?
+description: The technical hiring process is critical for attracting diverse and impactful applicants - but are you sabotaging your own recruitment efforts by using other people’s outdated processes?
 These tips from my hiring practices on developing a 'compassionate hiring' ethos will benefit your company, your colleagues and your future hires.
 layout: post
 categories: [hiring, leadership]
 ---